annahensch/Glasgow-ReproducibiliTea/README.md

 # Glasgow ReproducibiliTea chapter
 This repo collects materials and announcements for the Glasgow [#ReproducibiliTea](https://reproducibilitea.org/) chapter.

+We do meets for ECRs who are interested in repdroducible research.

 Sign up with your email address [to be kept updated and be sent the Zoom link](https://forms.office.com/Pages/ResponsePage.aspx?id=KVxybjp2UE-B8i4lTwEzyC_C7bWZ0HxKrMAg9Cgt4G9UMU84VVFCMFdUMkkwT0JQRTU5VDFRTFgwSy4u)

 ![Glasgow Repro](https://github.com/annahensch/Glasgow-ReproducibiliTea/blob/master/TEA_poster.png)